andikasagala/Coding-Note-Pocket/README.md

 <h3>Next features:</h3>
 - Uploading your private codes to your drive: google drive/dropbox/our server/etc<br>
 - Will be listed on website www.scientificsoftwares.technology<br>
+- Encrypted data <br>
+- Encrypted connection to our server when backup/uploading your private codes <br>